 Boards must do the following:

-Detail the Quality Improvement and Direct Care Services portions of certified child care expenditures in the Certification of Child Care Expenditures section of the payment and certification form
+Detail the Quality Improvement and Direct Care Services portions of certified child care expenditures in the Certification of Child Care Expenditures section of the payment and certification form.

-Ensure that the public entity certifying child care expenditures signs the payment and certification form and returns the form to the respective Board so that Boards (not contributors) submit forms to TWC
+Ensure that the public entity certifying child care expenditures signs the payment and certification form and returns the form to the respective Board so that Boards (not contributors) submit forms to TWC.

-Submit the Local Match Certification form by email to childcare.localmatch@twc.texas.gov
+Submit the Local Match Certification form by email to childcare.localmatch@twc.texas.gov.

 C-900: Monitoring Local Match